rien333/numbersense-vae/thesis/README.md

 outlined in the introduction.
 To fully satisfy this constraint, the final architecture uses deep neural networks for both the encoder and decoder module (see Experiments VAE architecture), making the implementation an hierarchical model.
-For a complete overview of implementing a VAE, refer to Kingma and Welling (2013) and Doersch (2016).
+As an VAEs latent space encodes the most important features of the data, it is hoped the samples drawn from the encoder provide information regarding it's subitizing performance (see [**section x.x** implementing a VAE, refer to Kingma and Welling (2013) and Doersch (2016).